henricattoire/aergia/README.md

 ```

 Snippet files can also contain named tags.
 When you set the value for one tag, `aergia` will automatically change
 all other tags with the same name.
+Named tags are also default tags.
+So if you jump to a named tag and then you jump
+again, the tag will be replaced with whatever default (read: name) you gave the tag.

 * command tags
 ```